Effective cost-recovery system

 long-term recovery rate for route charges

-Airspace users flying in the controlled airspace of EUROCONTROL’s Member States have to pay for the services provided by air navigation service providers (ANSPs).
-Airspace users are billed route charges calculated on the basis of unit rates established by States and applied as from 1 January each year.
+Airspace users flying in the airspace of the Member States pay for the en route air navigation services made available by Air Navigation Service Providers (ANSPs).
+Route charges billed to users are based on the national unit rates applicable as from 1 January each year.
 For more information, see:

 Each month, at the billing date scheduled in advance for the whole year, airspace users are charged with a single amount per flight, regardless of how many States they overflew.
 We send our bills by post and make them available for download via our secured extranet CEFA.
 Some States may exempt certain flights from the payment of charges in accordance with their laws and regulations.

 Airspace users have to pay their EUROCONTROL bills within 30 days of their date of issue.
 Interest on late payment will be applied to airspace users paying late.
 Late payment may also result in enforced recovery measures.

 Payments should be made exclusively to the specific bank accounts listed on EUROCONTROL bills.
 Payments can be effected by bank transfer or credit card (Visa or MasterCard).
 Learn more about how to make payments and how to pay via credit card in our document.
 For more information see: